Bob Crosby

 George Robert Crosby (August 23, 1913 – March 9, 1993) was an American jazz singer and bandleader, best known for his group the Bob-Cats, which formed around 1935.
 The Bob-Cats were a New Orleans Dixieland-style jazz octet.
 He was the younger brother of famed singer and actor Bing Crosby.
 On TV, Bob Crosby guest-starred in The Gisele MacKenzie Show.
 He was also a regular cast member of The Jack Benny Program, on both radio and television, taking over the role of bandleader after Phil Harris' departure.
 Crosby hosted his own afternoon TV variety show on CBS, The Bob Crosby Show (1953–1957).
+During the summer of 1958 he hosted a prime time variety show with the same name on NBC.
 Crosby received two stars on the Hollywood Walk of Fame, for television and radio.

 Early years

-Crosby was born in Spokane, Washington, to bookkeeper Harry Lowe Crosby and Catherine "Kate" Harrigan, the daughter of a builder from County Mayo in Ireland.
+Crosby was born in on August 23, 1913, Spokane, Washington, to bookkeeper Harry Lowe Crosby and Catherine "Kate" Harrigan, the daughter of a builder from County Mayo in Ireland.

 The couple had seven children: Larry, Everett, Ted, Harry (popularly known as Bing Crosby), Catherine, Mary Rose, and George Robert, popularly known as Bob.

 Crosby attended Gonzaga College, but he dropped out to seek a career in music.
 During World War II, he served in the U.S. Marine Corps, leading a band for much of his time in service.